 The Schwartz Art Collection forms a significant portion of the contemporary art collection at HBS and consists of over 300 objects.
 It is displayed throughout the campus to inspire students to think creatively and incorporate art into their lives.
 Nearly every continent and over thirty countries are represented in this diverse collection that contains many works by Black, Asian, Indigenous, Hispanic, Latinx, LGBTQ, and women artists.

 The C. Ludens Ringnes Sculpture Collection was established in 2018 through the generosity of Christian Ringnes during the Harvard Business School Campaign.
 This gift enables the acquisition of contemporary sculpture and supports the School's public sculpture loan exhibition program.
 These permanent and temporary works enrich the experiences of all who reside on and visit the HBS community, and serve as a catalyst for discussion.
-Click here for a downloadable map of the sculpture currently on view on campus.

 The Stamps Reading Room in Baker Library also houses the HBS Art & Artifacts Book Collection, which contains books and exhibition catalogues about artists that are represented in the HBS Art & Artifacts Collection, Schwartz Art Collection, and C. Ludens Ringnes Sculpture Collection, as well as artists who have been featured in temporary exhibitions at HBS.